-In 2016, Finnair's Executive Board met twice a month on average.
-A major proportion of the Executive Board's time was used in leading key projects relating to Finnair's strategy and further development of the strategy.
+In 2017, Finnair's Executive Board met twice a month on average.
+A major proportion of the Executive Board's time was used in leading key projects relating to Finnair's strategy and in further development of the strategy.

 Investments required by the fleet and traffic growth and related operational challenges required the attention of the Executive Board throughout the year.
-The Executive Board continued the value and cultural reform initiative, and the comprehensive leadership development programme to support the strategy.
-The Executive Board prepared for the Board's approval the Group's new Code of Conduct.
-The Executive Board also focused on the financial position of the company and on the improvement of operational quality, guide-lines annd other internal controls, and on the development of the customer experience, personnel wellbeing and working capacity.
-In addition, it was occupied with ancillary sales, risk management and digital business strategy.
-The areas of responsibility of the Board of Directors changed materially during 2016 on two occasions.
+The Executive Board continued the managers' talent and leadership development programs that support the implementation of the strategy and the company's transformation.
+The Executive Board also focused on the financial position of the company and on improving the operational quality, customer experience, personnel wellbeing and occupational health and safety.
+The Executive Board also worked with reinforcing the ethics and compliance culture and the company's key processes and internal controls.